Rugby-World Cup scenarios

 points in defeat) if Australia win with a bonus point.

-If Ireland lose to Italy and gain a bonus point, Italy fail
+If Ireland lose to Italy and gain a bonus point, Italy get a

-get a bonus point and Australia beat Russia with a bonus point,

-all three teams would end up on 15 points and positions would be
+three teams would end up on 14 points and positions would be

 decided on points difference with Italy likely to miss out.